Spectra

 Light coming from a source will not be equal in strength at all wavelengths.
 Specific intensity (Iƒ) refers to the light power coming from a direction for a particular frequency.
 The total intensity is the sum of the intensities of all frequencies.

-How much light from a star or other source that is coming from which frequency is extremely useful to astronomers.
-A plot of intensity (or some equivalent measure) of wavelength vs. frequency (or wavelength) is a spectral plot (or even just a spectrum).
-The plot to the right shows a spectral plot for a white dwarf star from the Sloan Digital Sky Survey.
-From it all manner of information such as temperature and chemical composition were obtained.
+The amount of light that is coming from a star or other source at each frequency is extremely useful to astronomers.
+A plot of intensity (or some equivalent measure) vs. frequency (or wavelength) is a spectrum.
+The plot to the right shows a spectrum for a white dwarf star from the Sloan Digital Sky Survey.
+A large amount of information such as temperature and chemical composition were obtained from it.

 Blackbody

-Part of the reason a lot of information can be obtained is because chemicals compounds don't emit a full or continuous spectrum of light.
-Depending on how the light from the chemical compound is observed, an emission or absorption spectrum will be observed (this is discussed more in detail in another NAAP module).
+Part of the reason a lot of information can be obtained is because chemical compounds don't emit all wavelengths of light.
+Depending on how the light from the chemical compound is observed, an emission or absorption spectrum will be observed.
 Below is the emission spectrum of hydrogen.
-Note how only certain frequencies emit any intensity of light.
+Note how only certain frequencies of light are present.

 hydrogen emission spectrum